The Roomba 650 is great for folks looking for something autonomous that’ll clean their homes for them while they’re at work or doing other things.

 Another benefit of the two brush system is it picks up quite a lot of pet hair.

 Consumers were happy with how the Roomba 650 helped them deal with pet hair, especially during shedding season.

 One even said that they’d buy another Roomba if it breaks after the warranty because it’s that useful.

-This is one of the bestselling robot vacuums in Amazon and of the close to 300 reviews, only around 12 people gave it negative review.
+It is one of the bestselling robot vacuums in Amazon, and of the close to 300 reviews, only around 12 people gave it a negative review.

 A majority of consumers loved how it cleaned their floors without them having to lift a heavy upright vacuum.

-Pet owners and parents were the happiest with this product because it helped extend time between major clean ups.
+Pet owners and parents were the happiest with this product because it helped extend the time between major cleanups.

-This product isn’t cheap and this is a luxury item but a necessity for those who can afford it.
+This product isn’t cheap, and this is a luxury item but a necessity for those who can afford it.
 It’s so useful that they’d buy another one even if it breaks.
-There are even folks who own more than one Roomba!
+There are also folks who own more than one Roomba!

 In one review, an Amazon customer compared this to the XV-11, the result?

 - Both robots do very well in picking up dirt with the Neato doing slightly better because it had a stronger motor.